panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-04-01-PMC/2020-04-01-PMC_Meeting.md

 ------
 1. Update on Milestone 8.3 pan-learning.org up and running

+2. Review meeting updates + review report writing

-2. Update from the WP Leaders - update on what has been achieved and problems
+3. Update from the WP Leaders - update on what has been achieved and problems

     *Please do add Milestones and Internal Milestones supporting documents in GitHub*